I spy 2021…is now live! The online exhibition runs from October 25 to February 28, 2022.

 Sidi Chen is a traveling queer artist whose practice addresses the intersectionality of the body, community, and the environment.
 Through his interdisciplinary practice across arts, science, and social engagements, Chen is passionate about utilizing arts for community research, relationship building, and incubating land-based kinships.
 Website

-This year, we’re adding something new to I spy… Inspired by the enthusiastic response to our call for crowd-sourced prompts, we will be hosting a community version of I spy… on Instagram throughout September.
-In anticipation of the photographs from our participating artists, we invite you to show us the world through your lens for a month.
+This year, we added something new to I spy… Inspired by the enthusiastic response to our call for crowd-sourced prompts, we hosted a community version of I spy… on Instagram throughout September.
+In anticipation of the photographs from our participating artists, we invited our community to show us the world through their lens for a month.